domRiddle/ASF/High-performance-setup.md

 > This setting enables dynamic or tiered profile-guided optimization (PGO) in .NET 6 and later versions.

+Disabled by default.
 In a nutshell, this will cause JIT to spend more time analyzing ASF's code and its patterns in order to generate superior code optimized for your typical usage.

 ### **[`DOTNET_ReadyToRun`](https://docs.microsoft.com/dotnet/core/run-time-config/compilation#readytorun)**